 IICRC - Water Damage

-Water damage can be deceptive.
+With temperatures below freezing, water damage becomes a common occurrence as pipes freeze and rupture.
 Water penetrates into structural cavities creating trapped pockets of saturation.
 The detection of water in these areas can often only be discovered with sophisticated moisture detection meters.
 Undetected moisture will continue to cause damage.
 This damage, at a minimum, will cause odors.
 Greater damage will surface when materials delaminate, shrink, split and further deteriorate to where costly repairs are required.

 [Information via IICRC.org]